Imteyaz5161/Data-Science-Books/README.md

 ## 4. Applied Text Analysis with Python pdf

+# Machine Learning

 ## 1. Hands on Machine Learning with Scikit Learn and Tensorflow pdf

 ## 2. ISLR Seventh Printing pdf

+## 3. Feature Engineering for Machine Learning_ Principles and Techniques for Data Scientists pdf